paviad/mandarin-blueprint-prop-customizer/readme.md

 - 💾 **Save your props** locally using browser storage
 - 📋 **Manage and update** your prop list anytime
 - ⚡ **Seamless integration** with the Mandarin Blueprint course website
+- 🔄 **Automatic synchronization**: Whenever you enter a prop mapping on Mandarin Blueprint or Traverse.link, the extension saves it on both sites, keeping your props in sync across platforms.

 ## Installation